tsukasaoishi/fresh_connection/README.md

 slave is config to connect to slave servers.
 Others will use the master setting.
 If you want to change, write in the slave.

-### config/initializers/fresh_connection.rb

-    FreshConnection::SlaveConnection.ignore_models = %w|Model1 Model2|
+### Declare model that doesn't use slave db

+    class SomethingModel < ActiveRecord::Base
+      master_db_only!
+    end

-If models that ignore access to slave servers is exist, You can write model name at FreshConnection::SlaveConnection.ignore models.
+If model that always access to master servers is exist, You may want to write ```master_db_only!```  in model.
+The model that master_db_only model's child is always access to master db.

 ### Slave Connection Manager
 Default slave connection manager is FreshConnection::ConnectionManager.